Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Cut baguette diagonally into 1/2 inch thick slices, however many are desired and reserve the remainder for another time.
 Toast them on their side in an oven, 4 inches from the heat, for 5 minutes, then sortie them, and spread 1/2 teaspoon of mustard on the un-toasted side of each slice.
 Then proceed to place a thin slice of cheese on each one, and broil until the cheese melts, 5 minutes.

-- Season stew with salt and pepper and serve. (optional) Add the lentils into the soup.
-Or they can be served separately.
+- Season stew with salt and pepper and serve.
+(Optional) One option is to add the lentils into the soup.
+Be cautious concerning this as they will take over much of the soup and dominate it compared to the leeks.
+In contrast, I suggest that they they can be served separately.

 © 2018 Ryan Thomas